-- D37 Prior to construction within a Historical Archaeological Management Unit (HAMU), the Proponent must engage a suitably qualified archaeologist whose experience complies with the NSW Heritage Council's Criteria for Assessment of Excavation Directors (July, 2011) (referred to as the Excavation Director) to oversee and advise on matters associated with historic archaeology and to prepare an Archaeological Research Design and Excavation Methodology.
-The Archaeological Research Design and Excavation and must be approved by the Secretary.
-The Archaeological Research Design and Excavation Methodology must: - (a) be consistent with the NSW Heritage Council's Archaeological Assessments Guideline (1996); - (b) provide for the detailed analysis of any heritage items discovered during the investigations; - (c) include management options for discovered heritage items (including options for relocation and display); and - (d) if the findings of the investigations are significant, provide for the preparation and implementation of a heritage interpretation plan.
+- D39 Prior to excavation works adjacent to the Alexandra Canal and St Peters Interchange the Proponent must engage a suitably qualified archaeologist whose experience complies with the Heritage Council of NSW's Criteria for Assessment of Excavation Directors (July, 2011) (referred to as the Excavation Director) to oversee and advise on matters associated with historic archaeology and to prepare an Archaeological Research Design and Excavation Methodology.
+The Archaeological Research Design and Excavation Methodology is to be submitted to the Heritage Council of NSW for review and comment prior to finalisation.
+The Archaeological Research Design and Excavation Methodology must: - (a) be consistent with the Heritage Council of NSW's Archaeological Assessments Guideline (1996); - (b) provide for the detailed analysis of any heritage items discovered during the investigations; - (c) include management options for discovered heritage items (including options for relocation and display); and - (d) if the findings of the investigations are significant, provide for the preparation and implementation of a heritage interpretation plan.